qux7/gradle-testnotrunerror/README.md

 5. In theory, it is also possible to set project properties in the `gradle.properties` file in the Gradle user home directory, `~/.gradle/gradle.properties`, but this file is for stuff like database passwords; in the case of the `testnotrunerror` plugin, it's just not meaningful to use this method.
+6. Combinations and/or variations  of the above methods are possible, e.g. Java system properties may be set in `gradle.properties`, so that the following long construction on a separate line in `gradle.properties` also
+   works: `systemProp.org.gradle.project.testnotrunerror.stopOnFailure=false`

 ## About this repository